 Find Battery Capacity:

-Locate the rated capacity of the battery, often listed in ampere-hours (Ah) or milliampere-hours (mAh).
+Locate the battery’s rated capacity, often listed in ampere-hours (Ah) or milliampere-hours (mAh).
 This figure indicates the total charge the battery can store.

 Convert Ampere-Hours to Watt-Hours (optional):